 If you are used to till the soil at the end of the season, we invite you to read more about To till or not to till the garden.

-Garden soil is a living organism, it gets cold too.
-A garden clean and exposed will struggle.
-Microorganisms will die.
-Worms will look for a new home.
-Beneficial insects will leave your garden.
-And part of the soil will be blown away by the wind leading to soil erosion.
+Garden soil is a living organism; it gets cold, too.
+A clean and exposed garden will struggle.
+Microorganisms will die, worms will look for a new home, beneficial insects will leave, and part of the soil will be blown away by the wind, leading to soil erosion.

-However, if we cover the garden the soil will get better year after year.
+However, if we cover the garden, the soil will improve yearly.

-How much material and what to use for a cover you might ask?
+How much material is needed and what should be used for a cover?

 The best and easiest cover to work with is compost.
-It can be an all-plant compost or a mixture of well-rotted manure and compost.
-You will need annually about 1 inch/3 cm.
+It can be all-plant compost or a mixture of well-rotted manure and compost.
+You will need about 1 inch/3 cm of compost annually.

-In dry climates, wood chips work well for mulch, make sure you use the right wood chips for the garden because you will be planting into them in spring.
-Again add annually about 1 inch/3 cm.
+In dry climates, wood chips work well as mulch.
+Make sure you use the right wood chips for the garden because you will be planting them in spring.
+Again, add about 1 inch/3 cm annually.

 The best material is the one that is available to you.
-As a rule of thumb, you need annually about 1 inch 3cm of compacted material.
-So if you use loose material like hey, add more.
+As a rule of thumb, you need about 1 inch 3cm of compacted material annually.
+So, if you use loose material, like hey, add more.

 Experienced gardeners living in the mountains of Kluane in the Yukon Territory shared with us: “We use a blending of bio-intensive, permaculture, and no-till on our homestead.
 Our experience over time in our garden has shown us that any mulch other than compost needs to be applied after the plants reach a certain size in early summer.
 When we leave other mulches covering our beds over winter we provide nesting habitat for mice and especially voles that explode in population and cause a great deal of damage to our garden.
 As well, mulch applied in autumn or spring has created major cutworm issues for us.
 There is no doubt that no-till with mulching has many benefits for soil health and structure, but like any gardening method, there are some limitations”.

-Keep in mind that there is no need to turn the soil either in the fall or in spring.
+Remember that there is no need to turn the soil either in the fall or spring.
 A covered garden turns into a no-till garden right away.

 Cover perennial plants

-Covering the garden soil also helps the perennial plants to survive the winter better.
-Mulching helps to prevent winter kill.
+Covering the garden soil also helps the perennial plants survive the winter better.
+Mulching also prevents winter kill.
 If you have tender perennials, gather more leaves around them.

-Strawberries can be buried under mulch.
-In spring only healthy plants will make it through the cover, making a healthier patch.
-Most years we leave strawberries uncovered though.
-Just whatever leaves accumulate around them.
+Strawberries can be buried under woodchip mulch.
+Only healthy plants will make it through the cover in spring, creating a healthier patch.
+Most years, though, we leave strawberries uncovered, just whatever leaves accumulate around them.

-Most of the perennials are covered with leaves falling and blowing around.
-We simply don’t clean, and they are automatically covered.
+Most perennials are covered with leaves falling and blowing around.
+We simply don’t clean them, and they are automatically covered.

 Water trees, shrubs, and perennial plants

-When putting trees, shrubs, and perennial plants to sleep in the autumn, we want them to have a frozen root ball.
-That way when they wake up in the springtime the roots will have access to moisture.
-Since water collecting systems need to be emptied for the winter anyway, this is a good use for it.
+When trees, shrubs, and perennial plants are put to sleep in the autumn, we want them to have a frozen root ball.
+That way, when they wake up in the springtime, the roots can access moisture.
+Since water collecting systems need to be emptied for the winter anyway, this is a good use for the water.

-Note, you don’t want to water the plants too early, it might prevent them from going dormant.
-Water just before the ground freezes.
+Note that you don’t want to water the trees and shrubs too early; it might prevent them from going dormant.
+Water in late fall, just before the ground freezes.

-As soon as snow covers the ground, it is also a good idea to hill up some snow around tender plants.
+As soon as snow covers the ground, hill up some snow around tender plants is also a good idea.
 Snow protects and also gives much-needed moisture in the spring.

-If your weather allows you to continue to grow a garden even in the winter, here are some inspiring books for winter gardening: The Winter Harvest Handbook, Backyard Winter Gardening, Year-round Vegetable Gardening.
+If your weather allows you to continue growing a garden even in the winter, here are some inspiring books for winter gardening: The Winter Harvest Handbook, Backyard Winter Gardening, and Year-round Vegetable Gardening.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook or Pinterest for the latest updates.